DAC125/ETHCertifiedDoc-ECDApi/README.md

 *   Certified Document
 *   Get Document Certified

-## Run, install and test the API for develop environmet
+## Run, install and test the API for developer environment
 Install [Ganache Truffle Suite](https://trufflesuite.com/ganache/)

 Set the address and private key from ganacha un config file in